-\end{definition} The above definition can be rewritten in terms of distribution functions as well.
-A distribution function $F$ is called free subexponetial if for all $n \in \mathbb N$, $\overline {F^{\boxplus n}}(x) \sim n \overline F(x)$ as $x\to\infty$.
+The above definition can be rewritten in terms of distribution functions as well.
+A distribution function $F$ is called free subexponetial if for all $n \in\mathbb N$, $\overline{F^{\boxplus n}}(x) \sim n \overline F(x)$ as $x\to\infty$.
 A random variable $X$ affiliated to a tracial $W^*$-probability space is called free subexponential if its distribution is so.
 One immediate consequence of the definition of free subexponentiality is the principle of one large jump.

-\cite{arous2006free} showed that for two distribution functions $F$ and $G$, there exists a unique measure $F\boxv G$, such that whenever $X$ and $Y$ are two free random elements on a tracial $W^*$-probability space, $F\boxv G$ will become the distribution of $X\vee Y$.
-Here $X\vee Y$ is the maximum of two self-adjoint operators defined using the spectral calculus via the projection-valued operators, see \cite{arous2006free} for details. \cite{arous2006free} showed that $F\boxv G(x) = \max((F(x)+G(x)-1),0)$, and hence $F^{\boxv n}(x) = \max((nF(x)-(n-1)),0)$.
-Then, we have, for each $n$, $\overline{F^{\boxv n}} (x) \sim n \overline F(x)$ as $x\to\infty$.
-Thus, by definition of free subexponentiality, we have \begin{proposition}[Free one large jump principle] Free subexponential distributions satisfy the principle of one large jump, namely, if $F$ is freely subexponential, then, for every $n$,
+Ben Arous and Voiculescu~\cite{arous2006free} showed that for two distribution functions $F$ and $G$, there exists a unique measure $F\boxv G$, such that whenever $X$ and $Y$ are two free random elements on a tracial $W^*$-probability space, $F\boxv G$ will become the distribution of $X\vee Y$.
+Here $X\vee Y$ is the maximum of two self-adjoint operators defined using the spectral calculus via the projection-valued operators; see \cite {arous2006free} for details.
+Ben Arous and Voiculescu~\cite {arous2006free} showed that $F\boxv G(x) = \max((F(x)+G(x)-1),0)$, and hence $F^{\boxv n}(x) = \max ((nF(x)-(n-1)),0)$.
+Then we have for each $n$, $\overline{F^{\boxv n}} (x) \sim n \overline F(x)$ as $x\to\infty$.
+Thus, by the definition of free subexponentiality, we have \begin{proposition}[(Free one large jump principle)] Free subexponential distributions satisfy the principle of one large jump, namely, if $F$ is freely subexponential, then, for every $n$,

 \end{proposition}